 It was another early start to get our bus back to Havana from Cienfuegos.
 The three hours completed our round trip through northern Cuba.

 I’d definitely recommend getting out of Havana for a few days and seeing some more of the country.
 Not only is it good to get some fresh air, it also makes you appreciate incredible Havana all the more when you head back.
 All the buses were air conditioned, the stops were regular enough and the staff super friendly.

 Best accommodation in Cuba

-The best way to save money backpacking around Cuba is to stay in the casa particulars (private homes).
+The best way to save money backpacking around Cuba is to stay in the casa particulars (private homes, or homestays).
 Locals rent out their spare rooms to passing travellers to make a few extra CUCs.
 It might sound a little weird at first, and unfortunately we only cottoned onto how great they were in our last few days.
 Most will charge between 25-30CUC (£17) per night for the room, whether there are one or two of you.
 The facilities change a lot depending on your location and the individual casa.

 I stayed at a Casa Oshun in Cienfuegos with my boyfriend.
 We had a room out the back with our own private entrance and a bathroom.
 Every morning we were served an epic breakfast and there was even a beach at the bottom of the garden.
 In Trinidad we stayed at La Dona and again, we had a wonderfully comfortable room with a bathroom, breakfast and the hosts were lovely.
 We were right in the centre.
 In Havana the room was a bit poky and hot, but the shower was powerful and we were five minutes’ walk from the main street of Obispo.